szabgab/perlmaven.com/sites/en/pages/fetching-several-web-pages-in-parallel-using-anyevent.md

 (3 in the above example).
 In each iteration of the for-loop, we call `$cv->begin` once.
 This increments a counter inside the `$cv` object, and then we call the `http_get` function of the `AnyEvent::HTTP` module.
 This call inserts and HTTP request into the internal queue of AnyEvent.
-It does <b>not</b>
-fetch the page yet, it just puts the request in the internal queue.
+It does **not** fetch the page yet, it just puts the request in the internal queue.

 The `http_get` function has two parameters.
 The first one, the `$url` is the address